 Who to contact

 The staff above can be contacted via the school office on 01603 451299.
-Sarah Mardell is also the designated teacher responsible for looked after children (LAC) and will therefore coordinate SEND provision for LAC in line with this policy.
+Jade Hunter is also the designated teacher responsible for looked after children (LAC) and will therefore coordinate SEND provision for LAC in line with this policy.

 For more information please read our SEND policy and our school’s local offer.
 Both can be found via the links below.